-ASUS details a handful of Fonepad, MeMO Pad and Transformer products at IFA 2013Alex Wagner - Deputy Managing Editor, News Desk
+ASUS details a handful of Fonepad, MeMO Pad and Transformer products at IFA 2013Alex Wagner - Editorial Director of News and Content

 ASUS is the next company in line to announce its IFA 2013 wares, and the company came with plenty to show.
 Inside of ASUS's bag of products is the Fonepad Note 6, Fonepad 7, MeMO Pad 8, MeMO Pad 10, Transformer Book Trio and the Transformer Pad TF701T.
 Because there's so much to go over here, we're going to give you the bullet point breakdown to make all of this knowledge easier to consume:

 - Fonepad Note 6: Originally debuting at Computex in June, the Fonepad Note 6 is one of those devices that you can get a pretty good understanding of just by looking at its name.
 Sporting HSPA+ connectivity, a 6-inch 1080p Super IPS+ display and stylus, the Fonepad Note 6 is targeted at folks that want the large screen of a tablet and the telephony of a smartphone in one package.
 The Fonepad Note 6 also includes front-facing speakers, 8-megapixel rear and 1.2-megapixel front cameras, 16GB/32GB storage, microSD slot, Intel Atom Z2580 processor and Android 4.2.